Pit crater

-Devil's Throat (pictured at right) is another good Hawaiian example of a pit crater, especially since we were able to observe its formation through collapse over time.
-It was first documented by Thomas Jaggar who estimated its dimensions as 15m x 10.5m x 75m.
-In 1923 William Sinclair was lowered into Devil's Throat on a rope.
+Devil's Throat (pictured at right) is another good Hawaiian example of a pit crater, especially since its formation through collapse was observed over time.
+It was first documented by Thomas Jaggar, who estimated its dimensions as 15m × 10.5m × 75m.
+In 1923, William Sinclair was lowered into Devil's Throat on a rope.
 He found a cavern shaped like an upside down funnel which widened as he approached the bottom.
-He measured the floor as about 60m in diameter and the crater's depth around 78m.
-The crater's mouth widened over time and in 2006 the crater's dimensions were measured as 50m x 42m x 49m.
+He measured the floor as about 60 meters in diameter, and the crater's depth around 78 meters.
+The crater's mouth widened over time, and in 2006, the crater's dimensions were measured as 50m × 42m × 49m.
 This growth is explained by observing pieces of the overhanging roof breaking off and falling to the bottom.
 These shards gradually piled up on the crater floor, reducing its depth.

 The process also happens on the surface of Mars and other terrestrial planets.
 Features resembling pit craters have been observed on Mercury.